 We also pledge to continue to explore our own subconscious, perhaps less obvious and less discussed forms of Othering; to strive to be aware of the ways we destructively Other and exploit non-human animals and our planet; to keep an open mind about the impact of such Othering; and to commit to being an active part of the solution.

 The path to a more inclusive, caring world that works for everyone begins with care: We must care about the general welfare of people we perceive as different from us in some way; when we care about, we can be more open to caring for and, ultimately, caring with others to create that more caring world which works for everyone.

 IMAGINE NO-OTHERING ZONES

-The idea of a “No-Othering ZONE™” came up a few months ago when a friend and I were talking about #BlackLivesMatter and racism and the growing polarization around many social issues which are, finally, coming to the surface for all to see.
+The idea of a “No-Othering Zone™” came about in 2016 when a friend and I were talking about #BlackLivesMatter and racism and the growing polarization around many social issues which are, finally, coming to the surface for all to see.
 As straight, white women living in North Carolina, we see and care deeply about systemic oppression and racist, bigoted behavior shown toward all people of color, the LGBTQ community (especially here in NC), and Hispanic and Muslim communities to name a few obvious marginalized groups.
-People usually know your beliefs and intentions when attending a protest, but we wanted people to be able to know where we stand — to know we’re safe — as we go about our daily lives. (more…)
+People usually know your beliefs and intentions when attending a protest, which are often very focused, but we wanted people to be able to know where we stand as we go about our daily lives. (more…)